 Our fully operational hairdressing salon offers a range of services such as hair design, styling, cutting, colouring, perming and straightening.
 We use the same products, equipment, and facilities found in a real salon and work with real, paying clients.
 The salon gives our hairdressing students an opportunity to put theory into practice and gain practical skills in a real-world environment.

 The Logan TAFE Community Child Care Centre is located on our Loganlea campus and offers care for babies, toddlers, junior kindy and kindergarten aged children.
 The centre provides a holistic approach to children’s learning and development with a focus on play-based learning, enabling children to learn through exploration and stimulating experiences.

-The TAFE Queensland - SkillsTech Apprentice Awards are back bigger than ever in their fifth year.
+The TAFE Queensland - SkillsTech CSQ Apprentice Awards are back in 2023.

 Alex MacDonald studied The Unilearn Program to gain the knowledge and skills he needed to begin training for a medical career.

 With an overwhelming workload, a lack of direction and limited support available, university study didn't gel with Joshua Goodall's learning style, and he needed a change.